stutichugh/stutichugh.github.io/_posts/2023-05-01-top_apps_blog.md

 ### Tiktok

 Tiktok is a very inclusive space especially when it comes to mental health and dating and stuff.
-Gen z is *100 emoji! if you ask me.
+Gen Z is *100 emoji* if you ask me.
 Loving the #browntiktok as well (especially since Ambani crossover party)

-But yeah coming back to mental health there are some really good open people out there (accounts by the name of BPDBrian, BipolarBarber, et al)
+But yeah coming back to mental health there are some really good open people out there (accounts by the name of BPDBrian, BipolarBarber, et al).
 Not gonna lie some of the schizophrenia 'jokes' make me uncomfortable at times but more power to these people honestly.

 ### eMoods